 Gérgal is home to an interesting castle, constructed in the Lombard style, which dominates the slopes and terraces of the village and, despite being built in the sixteenth century, remains in good condition today.
 The village has about 1000 inhabitants.

 The town was once known to some as Xérgal.
 For a long time, its fortress guarded the crossroads that connected Fiñana with Tabernas and Almería.
 The tombs of the holy men show us that it was a lonely land inhabited from ancient times by Mozarabic and Muslim hermits.
 After the Christian conquest of 1489, the Catholic Monarchs gave the town of Gérgal, under a Lordship regime, to the Master of Santiago, Don Alonso de Cárdenas.

-In the War of the Alpujarras (1568-1570), Gérgal joined the Moorish rebellions.
+Gérgal joined the Moorish rebellion (1568-1570).
 The governor of the town was a Moor named Francisco Portocarrero, trusted by the old Christians who ended up being confined in the fortress and having their throats cut.
 When they had news of the imminent arrival of the Marqués de Los Vélez and his army, the Moors abandoned the town.
-After the War of the Alpujarras, the town was repopulated with neighbours from outside the Kingdom of Granada, as ordered by the Pragmatic of Felipe II.
+After the Moorish rebellion, the town was repopulated with neighbours from outside the Kingdom of Granada, as ordered by the Pragmatic of Felipe II.

 THINGS TO SEE